Welcome to today's edition of the Rush 24-7 podcast.

 I would just like to remind those people that the planet is actually trying to kill us.

-I would can I would contend that the earth has killed more people than ISIS has.
+I would contend that the Earth has killed more people than ISIS has.

 And it's a serious threat to us.

-Ray, I I can say that you've you've kind of blown my mind.
+Ray, I can say that you've kind of blown my mind.

-Well, if you if if I want to just actually continue on with this thread for a little bit, um and and Ray, thank you for calling in.
+Well, if I want to just actually continue on with this thread for a little bit, and Ray, thank you for calling in.

-Uh no, no, actually, if if you look and National Geographic even has figures on this, uh over 90% of all the species that have existed on the planet, according to National Geographic, have all die.
+No, no, actually, if you look at National Geographic even has figures on this, over 90% of all the species that have existed on the planet, according to National Geographic, have all died.

 Species die-off is a continuous phenomenon.

-The planet Earth and other species and disease and and and change changing climate.
+Planet Earth and other species and disease and changing climate, nature is very powerful.

 This is also why I say we should just kill all the mosquitoes.